r-pankevicius/xDeploymentItem/README.md

 ## 3. That's all...
 It should work, otherwise fill the issue if it doesn't.
-All the XDeploymentHelper logic is [one small file](./src/xDeploymentItem/XDeploymentHelper.cs), copy it to your code base, read and debug it.
+All the **xDeploymentItem** logic is [one small file](./src/xDeploymentItem/XDeploymentHelper.cs), copy it to your code base, read and debug it.

 Minimum .NET Standard version: 1.3.